BHX

 Building Inspectors in Manhattan: questions answered

-What should an inspector focus on in a Manhattan pre-war co-op?
+What specific conditions should a Manhattan pre-war inspection flag?

 What building issues should I know about when hiring building inspectors in Manhattan?